tntp/tntpr/vignettes/introduction.md

 running the `install_git(...)` part anyway.
 Once it’s installed, you can load it however you normally load packages, say with `pacman::p_load(tntpr)`.

+In the past, versions of devtools have had trouble installing from our Bitbucket repo.
+Ping Sam if you’re having trouble with the above.

 Usage
 -----